pism/pism/doc/pythonlib/index.rst

 PISM has two Python components: bindings of a subset of the PISM C++ libraries, and a library of Python code with an emphasis on script writing and on inverse problem algorithms.
-Both components are accessed via ``import PISM`` from within Python.

 Contents: